Belar/hapi-vue/README.md

 For tips and guides regarding integration of additional mechanisms (e.g vue-router), visit [Hapi Vue wiki](https://github.com/Belar/hapi-vue/wiki).

+NOTE: If you decide to run api (Hapi) unit tests using Mocha, remember about proper NODE_ENV (test), which with Lab is being set automatically.

 ## Dev Setup

 ``` bash